Sanglorian/orcus/Orcus Classes and Powers - current.md

 **Demonologist:** Either the Magician (Conjurer) class or the Conjures Fiends kit would be enough to turn a character into a demonologist; taken together they would represent a very strong demonologist archetype.
 Consider as an alternative taking the Conjures Fiends kit with a different class for a different take on the demonologist: the hellish knight (with the Guardian class), the Harlequin whose fiddle comes from the Devil, or the Mageblade who fights alongside the fiends they conjure.

 **Druid:** The Sylvan has both *wild shape* and an animal companion covered, so it is a good pick for druids.
-You may want to pick the Skinchanger Wild Gift and then the Charms Animal kit to have an animal companion that you can still make full use of while *wild shaped* yourself (normally, you cannot use most powers – including those that involve your companion – while in *wild shape* form).

 **Elementalist:** A Mageblade with many powers from the Elemental Flux discipline is a natural elementalist.
 The Dabbles in Wizardry kit for the Spells of Ice and Fire discipline would add further elemental options, if needed – as would choosing an elemental familiar from Binds Familiar.